 Elephant Valley Project

 As the oldest Elephant Sanctuary in the region, the Elephant Valley Project has been instrumental in helping change how elephants are treated in Mondulkiri.
-The other projects in the area, whether legit or fake, have watched the success of the EVP and attempted to emulate it.
+The other projects in the area, whether legit or fake, have seen the success of the EVP and attempt to emulate it.